APRashedAhmed/cookiecutter-data-science-pp/README.rst

   ├── Makefile                <- Makefile with commands like `make data` or │				 `make train`
   │
-  ├── MANIFEST.in             <- Manifest file for versioneer
-  │
   ├── README.md               <- The top-level README for developers using this │				 project
   │